 Silver Mirror Facial Bar - skin care & day spa

-Housed in a classic 19th-century brownstone on an inviting, residential street near Central Park, shopping and museums, 1871 House consists of seven apartment style suites.
+Housed in a classic 19th-century brownstone on an inviting, residential street near Central Park, shopping and museums, 1871 House consists of apartment style suites.
 Uniquely, 1871 House offers both the intimacy of a Bed and Breakfast and the privacy of a traditional hotel.
 A stay at 1871 feels much like time spent in a personal Manhattan apartment.